Skip to content

 Add a carry-on and the math changed.
 Spirit charged about $37 per direction at booking, bringing the total to $192.
 United Economy (with carry-on included) ran about $149 each way, or $298 round trip.
 Spirit with carry-on was still $106 cheaper.
 None of this is bookable on Spirit now, but it shows how the fare gap worked when the choice existed.

 Personal item dimensions.
-Spirit actually gives you slightly more room here: 18x14x8 versus United’s 17x10x9 inches.
+Spirit actually gives you slightly more room here: 18x14x8 inches (46x35x20 cm) versus United’s 17x10x9 inches (43x25x22 cm).

 Checked bags.
 United charges a flat $45 first bag, $55 second.
-Spirit uses dynamic pricing ranging from $25 to $35 at booking up to $65 at the gate.
+Spirit used dynamic pricing ranging from $25 to $35 at booking up to $65 at the gate.
 United’s predictability is worth something if you’re the type who forgets to pre-pay.

 For details on your specific bag, use our carry-on size checker or see our guide to avoiding checked bag fees.